 Pura Besakih Guide: 10 Things I Wish I Knew Before Visiting Bali’s Mother Temple

-Last Updated on September 23, 2025
+Last Updated on June 3, 2026

-Considered the holiest and most important temple complex on the island, Pura Besakih sits on the slopes of Mount Agung and brings together 23 separate (but related) temples in one sacred site.
+Considered the holiest and most important temple complex on the island, Pura Besakih sits on the slopes of Mount Agung, bringing together 23 separate (but related) temples into one sacred site.
+Located in Besakih village, just a 40-minute drive from Sidemen, it’s absolutely worth a visit if you’re exploring eastern Bali.

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
 Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.